 Real Rights Now is calling for the Government of Nepal to fully implement the Views of the Human Rights Committee – by providing the recommended remedies and reparation – without any further delay.

-In all 12 cases decided, the HRC recommended payment of adequate compensation to the victims and their relatives.
-Despite small interim payments being made in three cases beyond that payable under the general policy towards conflict victims, 0 have received adequate compensation.
+In all 16 cases decided, the HRC recommended payment of adequate compensation to the victims and their relatives.
+Despite small interim payments being made in five cases beyond that payable under the general policy towards conflict victims, 0 have received adequate compensation.